Choosing a Credit Card: Step 1—Core Cards

 Amex Gold: It’s power earning for those who spend a lot on food.
 The standard offer is usually 60k points, and elevated offers are rare.
 You can often earn 90-100k via a referral from a friend; if you keep checking, you probably won’t have to wait too long to find that kind of offer.

 Citi Strata Premier: With 3x points on dining, gas, flights, and direct flight bookings, it’s a flexible earner, and could be a good fit if you can use the $100 credit toward a $500+ hotel booking via Citi each year.
-The 75k point welcome offer comes around fairly regularly.
+75k-point welcome offers comes around fairly regularly.

 Chase Sapphire Preferred: This is the blogosphere’s favorite credit card.
-I disagree, but with a manageable annual fee ($95 with a $50 hotel credit), strong protections, and bonus points on dining, travel, and certain online grocery and streaming services, it can be a strong option, especially for those who prefer to stop at Step 1 and focus on a single card.
+I disagree, but with a manageable annual fee ($95 with a $50 hotel credit), strong protections, and bonus points on dining, travel, and certain online grocery and streaming services, it can be a solid option.
+I think the Bilt Obsidian is a stronger option in the long term, but the Sapphire Preferred can you get started with a big stash of points from a welcome offer.

 Hotel cards: Having a hotel card can mean big savings and perks when staying with a particular brand.
 If you’re a loyalist, it can make sense to target them early.
 Airline cards work similarly.

 Spending bonuses: If you are a big spender and want to focus on a single card, some offer additional perks once you reach a certain threshold–either directly or indirectly.
-For example, the Chase Sapphire Reserve will give you Southwest Airlines A-List status and a $500 credit once you spend $75,000 on the card in a given year, while American Airlines co-branded cards earn Loyalty Points on each dollar of spending, meaning you can unlock elite status from heavy spending on the card.
+For example, the Chase Sapphire Reserve will give you Southwest Airlines A-List status and a $500 credit once you spend $75,000 on the card in a given year, while the Atmos Summit earns points toward elite status on each dollar of spending and offers a valuable companion award certificate after spending $60,000 in a given year.

 A few core cards leave other doors open